mikeb1/sparc/specification/Completion.md

 ## Tasks
 - **Extensive Testing**:
-  - Conduct unit tests to verify individual components and LiteLLM integration.
+  - Conduct unit tests using pytest for FastAPI endpoints and dependencies
+  - Test JWT authentication flows and token validation
+  - Verify SQLAlchemy ORM operations and database migrations
-  - Perform integration tests to ensure components work together seamlessly.
+  - Execute integration tests with TestClient for API endpoints
-  - Execute system tests to validate the entire application in a production-like environment.
-  - Include user acceptance testing (UAT) to confirm the application meets user needs and expectations.
+  - Validate Pydantic schema validations and error responses
+  - Test rate limiting and CORS configurations
+  - Ensure proper error handling across all endpoints
-  - Test LiteLLM-specific functionality with different models and configurations.
+  - Verify LiteLLM integration with different models
+  - Achieve 100% test coverage using pytest-cov

 - **Compliance and Quality Assurance**:
   - Ensure the application complies with scalability, usability, and robustness criteria.